-Impact n neasures Actual 2019/20 Target 2020/21 Actual 2020/21 Notes/Results verall satisfaction rating in th the team responsible for talent ent 14 71% N/A N/A The survey will next be done in 2022. dealing wi verall satisfaction rating in th the team responsibe for screen .co-productions and international raction 15 83% N/A N/A The survey will next be done in 2022. with the te rerall satisfaction rating in dealing am responsible for feature and marketing 16 74% N/A N/A The survey will next be done in 2022. verall satisfaction rating in dealing 56% N/A N/A The survey will next be done in 2022. evelopment and Production Team 17 , with the De Actual 2018/19 Target 2019/20 Actual 2019/20 Variance Explanation with the Do evelopment and Production Team 17 Actual 2018/19 Target Actual with the Do Operatio evelopment and Production Team 17 Actual 2018/19 Target Actual with the Do Operation STAKEH 5e.
-Number of evelopment and Production Team 17 onal and output measures OLDER ENGAGEMENT - Operat Actual 2018/19 tional Target 2019/20 Actual 2019/20 Variance Explanation Typically, we would have quarterly hui with industry guilds, but due to COVID-19 we have increased the regularity of these hui.
+Impact measures Actual 2019/20 Target 2020/21 Actual 2020/21 Notes/Results 5a.
+Average overall satisfaction rating in dealing with the team responsible for talent development 14 71% N/A N/A The survey will next be done in 2022.
+5b.
+Average overall satisfaction rating in dealing with the team responsibe for screen incentives,co-productions and international screen attraction 15 83% N/A N/A The survey will next be done in 2022.
+5c.
+Average overall satisfaction rating in dealing with the team responsible for feature and short film marketing 16 74% N/A N/A The survey will next be done in 2022.
+5d.
+Average overall satisfaction rating in dealing with the Development and Production Team 17 56% N/A N/A The survey will next be done in 2022.
+Operational and output measures Actual Target Actual Variance Evalanation